rooch-network/rooch/crates/rooch-framework/doc/account_coin_store.md

 ## Resource `CoinStores`

-A resource that holds all the Object<CoinStore> for account.
+A resource that holds all the ids of Object<CoinStore<T>> for account.
+TODO after the indexer is ready, we can use the indexer to list all the CoinStore<T> objects for account

 <pre><code><b>struct</b> <a href="account_coin_store.md#0x3_account_coin_store_CoinStores">CoinStores</a> <b>has</b> key